sdsc-ordes/smoc-api/docs/intro/quickstart.md

 # Quickstart

-MODO can be used as commandline tool or python module.
+MODO can be used as command-line tool or python module.

 First install modo using pip or use docker to run modo within a container: